by Theresa B. – Get free updates of new post here.

 - Do you have the right resources for time and investment to complete a rebrand at this time?
 This is important.
 Rebranding takes as much momentum as running a business.
 Without the proper resources in place (i.e., if you’re bootstrapping it) you may run the risk of stalling your process.
 This can cause more confusion and brand identity crisis.

 It’s better to go at it with someone than to go at it alone.
-You can always reach out to me for a strategic planning session, or jump in my Facebook Group for support.
+You can always reach out to me for a strategic planning session.

 If you’ve recently completed your own pivot and rebranding journey, what were some of the lessons learned that you can impart to us?